-ROCK MESA Open-pit mining on Rock Mesa in the heart of the Three Sisters Wilderness U.S. Purnice Co. of Burbank, California, plans to develop an open-pit mine on Rock Mesa to remove a non-strategic mineral, block parnice.
-The purnice is of two commercial grades, abrasive and decorative.
-Abrasive products include scouring blocks for grifts, toilet bowls and swimming pools, and cosmetic aids for removing bunions and calluses.
-Decorative purnice is sold for veneer pasted on walls of buildings and as boulders for landscaping features.
-The residue is sold for kitty litter and briquettes for gas fired hamburger grifts.

-A steep, switchback road will be built into the Wilderness from Century Drive at Devils Lake up to Wickiup Plain and across the meadows to Rock Mesa.
-For the next 10 to 20 years, day and night, all summer long, front-end loaders on the Mesa will be loading pumice into heavy-duty trucks.
-Wilderness visitors on Wickiup Plain will be confronted with two-way truck traffic, Local residents and tourists will have to contend with 50 miles of congested Iraffic on Century Drive from Devils Lake to Bend.
-Air pollution, visual confusion and noise will destroy the Wilderness and recreational values of the mountains, forests, meadows, streams and lakes in the area.
-After the pumice has been removed, this private property could be sold.
-Mining claims in the Sierra Nevada and the mountains and deserts of many western states have been subdivided and sold for summer homes and resorns.
-Someone could punchase Rock Mesa and construct a private castle in the heart of the Three Sisters Wilderness.
+ROCK MESA Open-pit mining on Rock Mesa in the heart of the Three Sisters Wilderness U.S. Pamice Co. of Borbarik, California, plant to develop an open-pit mine on Rock Meta to temore a new-strategic moreful block pounce.
+The pursue is of bees commercial grades, abvaryand decentative.
+Abrasive products include vouring blocks for grills, taklet books and ostimuting proble and contactic aids for removing becomes and calliants.
+Decentage pamore is said to versee pasted on walls of braidings and as builders for lands agong bostones.
+The residue is said for kirtly little and briqueties for gas fired bandwager grills.
+A steep weighback road will be built into the Wildermon from Century Drive at Devils Lake up to Wicking Plain and across the meadons to Rock Mesa.
+For the next 10 to 50 years, day and night, all summer long, front-end loaders on the Mesa will be loading, purmue min heavy-shiry trucks.
+Wildermon visitors on Wicking Plain will be conferented with two-way truck traftic, Local residerate and tourists will have its contend with 30 onlys of congested traffic in Century Drive from Devils Lake to Bend.
+Any pollution, was confusion and noise will destroy the Wildermon and recreational values of the mountains, forcets, meadons, streams and lakes in the area.
+After the purnice has been removed, this private property could be sold.
+Mining claims in the Sierra Nevada and the mountains and deserts of many western states have been subdividual and sold for nummer homes and resorts.
+Someone could possible Rock Mesa and contract a private coeffe in the heart of the Thrue Sisters Wilderness.
 Destroy Rock Mesa for kitty litter and scouring blocks?

--or- Preserve the pristine Three Sisters Wilderness for future generations!
+-00- Preserve the pristine Three Sisters Wilderness for future generations!

-The law and Rock Mesa The Mining, Law of 1872 is a collection of traditions, practices and local laws then current.
-This law still gives to individuals and corporations license to purchase valid claims on public lands (or 52.50 per acre.
-The buyer must prove claim boundaries have been properly staked and recorded and that there is sufficient mineral "that a person of ordinary prudence would be justified in the further expenditure of his labor and means, with a reasonable prospect of success in developing a valuable mine."
+The law and Rock Mesa The Mining Law of 1872 is a collection of tradition, practices and local law three current.
+This law still gives to included and corporations locate to purchase valid claims on public lawds for \$2.50 per zero.
+The layer must prove claim boundaries have been properly staked and recorded and that there is sufficient mineral.
+That a person of influency pradence would be justified in the further expenditure of his labor and means, with a reasonable prospect of success in developing a chalder mine.
 The land and its surface and mineral resources then become private property.
-The owner of private property surrounded by public land must be allowed to construct "reasonable" access across public land to that property.
-The Wilderness Act of 1904, intended to define, protect and preserve Wilderness, was passed after being amended because of mining lobby pressure.
-Mineral prospecting is permitted and claims can be established until January 1, 1984.
-These valid claims can then be mined.
+The country of private property surrounded by public land must be allowed to construct resourceable, accuration of the land to their resourceable. public land to that property.

+The Wilderness Act of 1904, intended to deline protect and preserve Wilderness, was passed after being assembled because of minists lobing pressure.
+Mineral prospecting is permitted and claims can be extablished until famility 1, 1984.
+These valid claims can then be missed.
 Must we sell Rock Mesa to U.S. Pumice Co.?